Antibiotics firm Motif Bio to tap UK market for cash

 Motif Bio, which is led by former Merck executive and one-time vet Graham Lumsden, is buying rights to iclaprim through the purchase of U.S. firm Nuprim in a deal that will be completed once the company lists on AIM.

 Iclaprim was previously submitted to U.S. regulators but turned down in 2009.
-Motif Bio believes it can get the drug approved by addressing certain shortfalls in the original development program.
+Motif Bio believes it can get the drug approved by addressing certain shortfalls in the original development programme.

 (Reporting by Ben Hirschler; editing by Jason Neely)